Self-employed person consulting his accountant online in Quebec

 • December 15

-Failing to pay your estimated tax payments on time will result in interest and penalties.
-An accountant calculates the optimal amount to pay each quarter to avoid penalties without overpaying.
+Failure to pay your deposits on time results in interest and penalties.
+An accountant calculates the optimal amount to be paid each quarter to avoid penalties without overpaying.

-Even if your self-employment is secondary (you also have a salaried job), you must report all your income to the Quebec and federal governments.
+Even if your self-employment activity is secondary (you also have a salaried job), you must declare all your income in Quebec and federally.

-The good news is that you can deduct all business expenses related to your side hustle to reduce your taxable income.
+The good news: you can deduct all of your business expenses related to your side hustle to reduce your taxable income.
 This includes:

 • Equipment and supplies